NA3/gitlabtkgiharborintegrations/README.md

 with VMware Tanzu Kubernetes Grid Integrated (TKGI, formerly known as VMware Enterprise PKS) Kubernetes clusters and Harbor container image registry platform for automated software build tasks.
-GitLab is a popular DevOps platform since it is compatible with Git project file versioning, structure and client software.
+GitLab is a popular DevOps platform since it is compatible with Git file versioning, project directory structure and client software.

 We highlight configuration steps to enable integration between GitLab EE and Kubernetes clusters provisioned with TKGI platform and Harbor container image registry to enable CI/CD process automation using GitLab tools.
-The example is based on a sample project containing source code for Spring Boot microservice and Dockerfile for building container image that is getting built, image generated, tagged and uploaded into designated repository in Harbor.

-Pre-Requisites:
+Pre-requisites:
 ---------------

 -   The following software should be installed and accessible from